Learn about many of the available medications in our database.

 Dye or contrast agents: If you are going to have an X-ray procedure that uses dye or a contrast agent, you may need to stop taking this medication for a short time.
 Contact your doctor for instructions.

-Hypoglycemia (low blood sugar): Hypoglycemia can occur when linagliptin – metformin is used in combination with a sulfonylurea (e.g., glyburide, gliclazide).
-Your doctor may suggest a lower dose of your sulfonylurea when you start this medication.
+Hypoglycemia (low blood sugar): Hypoglycemia can occur when linagliptin – metformin is used in combination with a sulfonylurea (e.g., glyburide, gliclazide) or insulin.
+Your doctor may suggest a lower dose of your sulfonylurea or insulin when you start this medication.

 Hypoglycemia may also occur when you don’t eat enough, exercise strenuously without eating enough, or drink alcohol.
 If you experience low blood sugar (e.g., headache, drowsiness, weakness, dizziness, confusion, irritability, hunger, fast heartbeat, sweating, and feeling jittery) contact your doctor.